agalue/opennms-drift-kubernetes/README.eks.md

   --alb-ingress-access \
   --managed
 ```

+> **WARNING**: Make sure you have enough quota on your AWS account to create all the resources.
+Be aware that trial accounts cannot request quota changes.
+If you need further limitations, use any of the `reduced` folder as inspiration, and create a copy of it with your desired settings.
+The minimal version is what `minikube` would use.

 This process could take on average between 15 to 20 minutes to complete.
 The above command will finish when the cluster is ready.